 This course involves intermediate problems in drawing with emphasis on individual expression based on historical as well as contemporary concerns and approaches in art.
 Students will work from models, still-life, and conceptual presentations.
 A variety of media will be explored.
 6 hrs./wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$100 to \$200.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$100 to 200.